Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 Iso-Seq (by PacBio), short for Isoform Sequencing, is a method that used long read sequencing to specifically analyse and better understand complexity of gene expression, specifically different isoforms.

 Traditional RNA sequencing methods often generate short reads that need to be assembled to infer the full transcript, which can be challenging, especially in regions with complex alternative splicing.
 Iso-Seq overcomes this limitation by sequencing single molecules of RNA, allowing for the direct determination of full-length transcripts without the need for assembly.
-This results in a more accurate and comprehensive view of transcript diversity, including the identification of novel isoforms, alternative splicing events, and fusion transcripts.
-[10]
+This results in a more accurate and comprehensive view of transcript diversity, including the identification of novel isoforms, alternative splicing events, and fusion transcripts [10].

 ### Below is a graphic showing how Iso-Seq is able to help tackle the issue of transcript assembly due to its ability to sequence much longer reads: